RudolfKay/Macro-Tracker-NextJS-App/README.md

   - Password: `admin123`

   > **Note:**
-  > The seeding is handled using Prisma's native TypeScript support.
+  > The seeding is handled using Prisma's native TypeScript support via [tsx](https://github.com/esbuild-kit/tsx).
 You can also run the seed directly with:
   > ```bash
   > npx prisma db seed
   > ```
   > This is the same command used in CI/CD pipelines.

-  >
-  > **Warning:**
+  **Warning:**
   > The seed script is intended for local development and onboarding.
 In production, you should run migrations and seeds manually and with care.
   > **Do NOT run seeds automatically on every migration in production,** as this can lead to accidental data overwrites or security issues.